Learning UI-to-Code Reverse Generator Using Visual Critic Without Rendering: Methodology

 To simplify the training process, we do not use raw similarity values, rather approaching the critic training as a classification problem between 4 classes.
-Specifically, the IoU thresholds used are very low (0-0.23), low (0.23-0.42), high (42-77), and very high (77+).
+Specifically, the IoU thresholds used are: \texttt{very low (0-0.23)}, \texttt{low (0.23-0.42)}, \texttt{high (42-77)}, and \texttt{very high (77+)}.

-We then use the critic model to generate intermediate outputs for each prediction, and ground code samples in the training set.
+We then use the critic model to generate intermediate outputs for each prediction, and source code samples in the training set.
 We also create a mask to only use the values related to predicted code tokens in the tuning loss calculation.
 We then apply softmax to each token's corresponding output and select values of the IoU ground truth bucket.
 The resulting vector is then multiplied by the corresponding assigned reward.
-We assign negative rewards of -1, -0.7, and -0.3 to classes 0,1,2 and positive reward of 1 for class 3.
-The resulting vector is used to scale the original loss during the finetuning training run using the update
+We assign rewards of -1, -0.7, and -0.3 to classes 0, 1, and 2, respectively, and a positive reward of 1 to class 3.
+The resulting vector is used to scale the original loss during the fine-tuning phase using the update: